 Man falls out of car, sustains injuries in Kandiyohi County

 KANDIYOHI COUNTY, Minn.
-(FOX 9) - Early Friday a juvenile passenger was reported to have fallen out of a moving car, according to the Kandiyohi County Sheriff’s Office.
+(FOX 9) - Early Friday passenger was reported to have fallen out of a moving car, according to the Kandiyohi County Sheriff’s Office.

-Deputies arrived at the scene in Hawick, Minnesota, where the passenger had fallen out of the rear seat of an SUV and out of the vehicle.
-The 27-year-old from Richmond MN was transported by ambulance to the St. Cloud hospital for his injuries.
+Deputies arrived at the scene in Hawick, Minnesota, where the rear passenger of an SUV had fallen out of the vehicle shortly after midnight.
+The 27-year-old from Richmond, Minnesota, was ultimately airlifted to the St. Cloud hospital for his injuries.
+His current condition is unknown.

-The other occupants of the vehicle, including the driver, were all juveniles.
+The other occupants of the vehicle, including the driver, were all juveniles, according to authorities.

 The incident remains under investigation.